How to Ensure you Choose the Right R&D Tax Credit Advisor

 It is no secret that HMRC are enforcing a variety of measures to prevent abuse of R&D tax credit claims following the recent identification and prevention of fraudulent attempts totally over £300 million.
 This is a loud and public warning.
-Choosing the wrong adviser can potentially place you in very deep water.
+Choosing the wrong advisor can potentially place you in very deep water.

 But what does this mean for companies making R&D tax credit claims?